MnDOT ADA Construction Certification Course

 Who Should Attend

 This training is required for a minimum of one contractor's representative working on MnDOT projects containing ADA work.
-Consultant inspectors who work on pedestrian infrastructure—as well as those who are interested in MnDOT's prequalification work type, 11.8 ADA Construction Inspection for construction inspection staff augmentation—should also participate.
+Consultant inspectors who work on pedestrian infrastructure—as well as those who are interested in MnDOT's prequalification work type, 11.8 ADA Construction Inspection for inspection staff augmentation—should also participate.
 All MnDOT contract administration personnel should attend.
 All Minnesota city and county inspectors are also encouraged to participate.

 Certification and Exam